Avaray/dav.one/README.md

 Key changes worth to mention

-- updated to Tailwind CSS V4
+- Updated to Tailwind CSS V4
-- updated daisyUI to V5
+- Updated daisyUI to V5
-- did many changes in layout and design
+- Did many changes in layout and design
-- created new components (mostly related to images)
+- Created new components (mostly related to images)
-- updated standalone pages (about me, about website, etc)
+- Updated standalone pages (about me, about website, etc)
-- created one new article
+- Created one new article
 - Switched to Deno (from Node+PNPM)
-- updated Vite to v6
+- Updated Vite to v6
-- added prefetching for most of pages
+- Added prefetching for most of pages

 Removed: